lamini-ai/lamini-ai.github.io/docs/installer.md

 # Installer 🦙

-Looking to get an installer and host Lamini on-premises?
+Looking to get an installer and host Lamini on-premise?
 Reach out to us at info@lamini.ai!

 ## System requirements 🌾
 Before getting started, make sure your machine is set up to run Lamini smoothly.
 Check that your machine has ***at least***: